nosenfield/gauntlet-collab-canvas-3/ENV_TEMPLATE.md

 - ✅ `.env.local` is gitignored by default
 - ✅ Firebase keys are PUBLIC API keys (safe for client-side)
 - ⚠️ **OpenAI API key is PRIVATE** - exposed in browser for dev only
+- ⚠️ **LangSmith API key is PRIVATE** - exposed in browser for dev only
 - ⚠️ Security is handled by Firebase Security Rules
 - ⚠️ Test mode has OPEN rules - update for production
 - 🔒 For production:
   - Move OpenAI calls to Firebase Functions (server-side)
+  - Move LangSmith tracing to server-side
   - Set appropriate Firestore and Realtime Database rules
   - Implement rate limiting for AI commands